 Most of our kids were in the 8-12 range.
 It’s kind of a tricky age where they don’t want things TOO cutesy or TOO scary.
 So… I went for an artsy Halloween vibe with the printables – where *creepy* things like skeletons, witches, and the grim reaper 💀 were portrayed in a playful way.

 Read on for 7 totally doable ideas that you can use for ANY family-friendly Halloween party.
 Including super-easy things like displaying cute signs with Halloween puns!
-Scroll down to see what I mean… I’m seriously *DYING* to show you. 😜
+Scroll down to see what I mean… I’m just *DYING* to show you. 😜

 Spooky Fun Halloween Printables